diyjac/SDC-System-Integration/classifier/readme.md

 This is a small Jupiter notebook for testing the approach of [this ROS node] (https://github.com/cena0805/ros-traffic-light-classifier).

+Description see 4.1 deadends.

-It contains all data preparation and a NOR working version of squeeze net.
+It contains all data preparation and a NOT working version of squeeze net.
 NEEDS ATTENTION!!!

 ## 2.2 Using [Yolo v2](https://github.com/chrisgundling/yolo_light)